Masterpro15/GWR-FTC-Tutorial/README.md

-## BELOW IS THE READ-ME FROM THE OFFICAL FIRST REPO
+## BELOW IS THE READ-ME FROM THE OFFICIAL FIRST REPO
-To find the example code, open team code ->src
+To find the example code, open team code -> src/main -> java/org/firstinspires/ftc/teamcode

 ## NOTICE